What is MASSPIRG?

 Students make the decisions on what campaigns we run locally and which issues we prioritize statewide.
 The core group of MASSPIRG students on each campus elect student leaders to represent their campus at the statewide level on our Board of Directors.
 MASSPIRG is open to any and all students who want to participate.
 The student body at large has the opportunity to reaffirm their support of funding our own advocacy group every few years.

 - Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
 In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including over 3,000 students at UMass Lowell in the last decade.
 We help to increase youth voting by engaging people face to face, over the phone, and through creative social media outreach tactics.
-In the 2020 elections, we made over 50,000 youth voter contacts across the state, contributing to historic youth voter turnout.
-At UML, we worked with campus partners to form the UML Voters Coalition, including SGA, Student Activities, Athletics, ASAO, and more groups on campus.
-Our coalition worked together to educate thousands of UML students through announcements in classes, educational events, social media, and other outreach leading up to the November election to ensure that students knew how to have their voices heard on issues that mattered to them.
+In the 2022 midterm elections, we made over 20,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+And we won a leadership award from the Students Learn Students Vote coalition for our efforts!

 - Supporting students’ basic needs: MASSPIRG has been working to alleviate hunger and homelessness for decades.
 Here at UML, we’ve run food drives and fundraisers to support both the UML Navigators Food Pantry on campus, as well as other shelters in the Lowell area.
 With the recent COVID-19 pandemic, many people’s living situations and ability to provide their basic needs have been challenged even more.
 So, at the onset of the pandemic, we also worked to publicize websites for people to find resources they need, including food pantries, shelters, and emotional comfort.